+\begin{rmk} The logarithmic stratification of $S$ mentioned in the introduction consists of immersed integral manifolds of logarithmic vector fields along $D$ (see \cite[\S3]{Sai71}).
+Contrary to what the terminology suggests, the resulting decomposition of $S$ is not locally finite, in general.
+Saito attached the term \emph{holonomic} to this additional feature: a point in $S$ is holonomic if a neighborhood meets only finitely many logarithmic strata.
+Along any logarithmic stratum, the pair $(D,S)$ is analytically trivial which turns holonomicity into a property of logarithmic strata.
+The logarithmic vector fields are tangent to the strata of the canonical Whitney stratification; the largest codimension up to which all Whitney strata are (necessarily holonomic) logarithmic strata is called the \emph{holonomic codimension} (see \cite[p.~221]{DM91}).

-\begin{rmk} Saito~\cite[(2.11)]{Sai80} proved Theorem~\ref{10} for plane curves.
-If $D$ has holonomic codimension at least $1$ (as defined above), this yields the general case by analytic triviality along logarithmic strata (see \cite[\S3]{Sai80}).
+Saito~\cite[(2.11)]{Sai80} proved Theorem~\ref{10} for plane curves.
+If $D$ has holonomic codimension at least one, this yields the general case by analytic triviality along logarithmic strata (see \cite[\S3]{Sai80}).
 Under this latter hypothesis, Theorem~\ref{10} follows also from a result of Dolgachev (see \cite[Cor.~2.2]{Dol07}).
-However, for example, the equation $xy(x+y)(x+yz)=0$ defines a well-known free divisor with holonomic codimension $0$. \end{rmk}
+However, for example, the equation $xy(x+y)(x+yz)=0$ defines a well-known free divisor with holonomic codimension zero. \end{rmk}

-The preceding results and underlying techniques serve to address two natural questions: The algebraic characterization of condition~\eqref{28c} through Theorem~\ref{10} raises the question about the algebraic characterizations of normal crossing divisors.
+The preceding results and underlying techniques serve to address two natural questions: the algebraic characterization of condition~\eqref{28c} through Theorem~\ref{10} raises the question about the algebraic characterization of normal crossing divisors.
 Eleonore Faber was working on this question at the same time as the results presented here were developed.
-She considered freeness as a first approximation for being normal crossing and noticed that normal crossing divisors satisfy an extraordinary condition: The ideal of partial derivatives of a defining equation is radical.
+She considered freeness as a first approximation for being normal crossing and noted that normal crossing divisors satisfy an extraordinary condition: the ideal of partial derivatives of a defining equation is radical.
 She proved the following converse implications (see \cite{Fab11,Fab12}).